ValeriiLindenPy/SerbiaEstateEvaluation/README.md

 ## Data discription

+- The dataset contains information on 993 real estate properties.
+- On average, a property has approximately 2.42 rooms and a size of 60.69 square meters.
+- The average price per square meter is approximately €2,346.49, with a significant standard deviation of €535.93, indicating variability in property prices.
+- Prices range from €25,850.00 to €754,490.00, with most properties falling within the range of €89,600.00 to €168,000.00.
+- The dataset includes properties with sizes ranging from 16 square meters to 274 square meters and with room numbers ranging from 0.5 to 5.

 |               | Price, EUR | Number of rooms | Size (m²) | Price per m², EUR |
 |---------------|------------|-----------------|-----------|-------------------|
 | count         | 993.000    | 993.000         | 993.000   | 993.000           |